Truman H. Hoag

-Truman Harrison Hoag (April 9, 1816 – February 5, 1870) was a U.S. Representative from Ohio.
+Truman Harrison Hoag (April 9, 1816 – February 5, 1870) was a 19th century American small businessman and politician who served part of one term as a U.S. representative from Ohio between 1869 and 1870.

+Biography

 Born in Manlius, New York, Hoag attended the public schools.

+Career

 He moved to Syracuse, New York, in 1832 and was employed as a clerk in a store and later in the canal collector's office.

 He moved to Oswego, New York, in 1839 and was employed for a commission merchants company, moving to Toledo, Ohio, in 1849 as agent of the same firm.

 Later became engaged in transportation and in mercantile pursuits.

 He also engaged in the manufacture of illuminating gas and of coke.

 He was an unsuccessful candidate for mayor in 1867.

+Congress

-Hoag was elected as a Democrat to the Forty-first Congress and served from March 4, 1869, until his death in Washington, D.C., on February 5, 1870.
+Hoag was elected as a Democrat to the Forty-first Congress and served from March 4, 1869, until his death.

+Death and burial

-He was interred in Forest Cemetery in Toledo, Ohio.
+He died in Washington, D.C., on February 5, 1870 and was interred in Forest Cemetery in Toledo, Ohio.